Duane Hagelgans, J.D.

 Emergency Management

-Dr. Duane Hagelgans has been involved in the emergency services for over 30 years.
-He has been working and volunteering in the field of emergency management for over 14 years.
-He retired in 2011 from the City of Lancaster, Bureau of Fire, where he held numerous positions including Emergency Management Coordinator for the City.
-He was recently appointed as the Emergency Management Coordinator for a new regional emergency management zone in Millersville Borough and Manor Township.
-He holds an A.S. in Fire Science Technology from Harrisburg Area Community College, a B.S. degree in Occupational Safety from Millersville University and Juris Doctorate from Widener University School of Law.
+He has been involved in the emergency services for over 45 years.
+He has been working and volunteering in the field of emergency management for over 30 years.
+He retired in 2011 from the City of Lancaster, Bureau of Fire, where he held numerous positions, including Emergency Management Coordinator for the City.
+He is the Emergency Management Coordinator for a regional emergency management zone in Millersville Borough and Manor Township.
+He holds an A.S. in Fire Science Technology from Harrisburg Area Community College, a B.S. degree in Occupational Safety from Millersville University, and a Juris Doctorate from Widener University School of Law.

 Dr. Hagelgans teaches: